express-ts/create-npack-app/docusaurus/docs/deployment.md

   "homepage": "https://mywebsite.com",
 ```

-Create React App uses the `homepage` field to determine the root URL in the built HTML file.
+Create Npack App uses the `homepage` field to determine the root URL in the built HTML file.

 ### Step 2: Install `gh-pages` and add `deploy` to `scripts` in `package.json`